-A significant portion of our workforce is represented by a labor union, and we could incur additional costs or experience work stoppages as a result of the renegotiation of our labor contracts.
+If our workforce will be represented by a labor union we could incur additional costs or experience work stoppages as a result of the renegotiation of our labor contracts.

-In November 2011 we were notified by the Histadrut (General Federation of Labor in Israel) that more than one-third of our employees in Israel had decided to join the Histadrut and that they have established an employees' union committee.
-The union has made several demands that could result in a significant increase in our labor costs.
-We continue to be engaged in negotiations with the union and depending on the course of these negotiations, we could incur additional costs and/or experience work stoppages, which could adversely affect our business operations, including through a loss of revenue and strained relationships with customers.
+In November 2011, we were notified by the General Federation of Labor in Israel, or the Histadrut, that more than one-third of our employees in Israel had decided to join the Histadrut and that they have established an employees' union committee.
+In 2012, a significant portion of our employees decided to resign their membership in the Histadrut, which then ceased to represent our employees.
+If our employees decide to re-join the Histadrut, we could incur additional costs and/or experience work stoppages, which could adversely affect our business operations, including through a loss of revenue and strained relationships with customers.